APS/IBM Research Internships for Underrepresented Minority Students - FAQs

-Applications should be postmarked by February 1, 2014.
-You should inform your professors and the registrar at your college/university of this date, too.
-Letters of recommendation and transcripts may be sent separately from the application; however, your application is not complete until we have received all materials!
+Applications should be postmarked by January 31.
+You should inform your professors of this date, too.
+Letters of recommendation are sent separately from the application, and your application is not complete until we have received all materials!

 Will I need a car to get around?

 Many of the interns at IBM Research - Almaden do not have a car.
 There are housing opportunities not far from the site, public transportation, shuttles, and bike paths.
 Grocery shopping is either walking or biking distance for many people.
 If you come to IBM Research - Almaden and do not have a car, we recommend obtaining a bicycle, as the weather is generally good in the summer (very little chance of rain) and it comes in handy for commuting.

 I'm a senior and plan to attend graduate school next year.
 Can I still apply?

 One of the main goals of the internship is to benefit sophomores and juniors as they prepare to apply for graduate school.
 By the time you would be with IBM for the summer, your applications and acceptance to graduate school would be already long set.
 Please consider applying to work for IBM during the summer using one of the regular IBM summer positions, advertized on the IBM web page, or see the Society of Physics Students Summer Science Clearinghouse for more listings. .

 For information on other summer programs at IBM, and hiring policies in general, please see Careers at Research.